Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/security.md

 {% endraw %}

-We have seen that Hurl can be used as a security tool, to check you server-side validation.
+We have seen that Hurl can be used as a security tool, to check your server-side validation.
 Until now, we have done all our tests locally, and in the next session we are going to see how simple it is to integrate Hurl in a CI/CD pipeline like [GitHub Action] or [GitLab CI/CD].